 Tell me something interesting about yourself...

 I grew up in the Clare Valley, SA, but do not come from an agricultural background.
-I have studied a Bachelor of Animal Science at the University of Adelaide and I contract muster across SA and NSW.
+I have studied a Bachelor of Animal Science at the University of Adelaide and prior to becoming the Genetics and Feedlot Overseer for my current company, I was a self-employed contract musterer across SA and NSW.

 What's one achievement you are most proud of?